tidepool-org/development/k8s/README.md

 brew install kubernetes-helm
 ```
 #### Install Tidepool Helm Chart
-Helm packages are call `charts`.
+Helm packages are called `charts`.
 The [Helm chart for Tidepool](https://github.com/tidepool-org/development/tree/k8s/k8s/charts/tidepool) is stored in the public GitHub development repo in the _k8s_ branch at present.
-When you install a Helm package into a cluster, the installation itself is given a name, called the release name.
+When you install a Helm package into a cluster, the installation itself is given a name, called the *release name*.

-You may install it directly into your cluster (into the <code>default</code> namespace) with this Helm command, where `RELEASE_NAME` is a name of your choosing:
+You may install the Tidepool services directly into your cluster (into the <code>default</code> namespace) with this Helm command, where `RELEASE_NAME` is a name of your choosing:

 ```
-git clone git@github.com:tidepool-org/development.git
-git checkout k8s
-helm install k8s/charts/tidepool --name ${RELEASE_NAME}
+helm install ${REPO_DIR}/k8s/charts/tidepool --name ${RELEASE_NAME}
 ```
 #### Changing Docker Images for Tidepool Services
 The Kubernetes Deployment manifests make reference to the specific Docker images used for the Tidepool services.
 With Helm, these manifests are templated to allow for variable substitution and other manipulations.